YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

     [Text.Encoding]::UTF8.GetString([Convert]::FromBase64String($password))
      ```

-1. Login using the username `user` and the password you just retrieved
+1. Login using the username `user` and the password you just retrieved.

 ## Uninstall WordPress